subhadipchowdhury/subhadipchowdhury.github.io/index.md

 ## Biography

-I am currently a Visiting Assistant Professor in the [Mathematical & Computational Sciences Department](https://wooster.edu/area/mathematics/) at [The College of Wooster](https://wooster.edu/).
-I received my Ph.D. from University of Chicago under the direction of Prof. [Danny Calegari](http://math.uchicago.edu/~dannyc/).
+I am currently an Assistant Instructional Professor in the [Physical Sciences Collegiate Division](https://college.uchicago.edu/academics/physical-sciences-collegiate-division) and the [Department of Mathematics](https://mathematics.uchicago.edu/) at [The University of Chicago](https://www.uchicago.edu/).
+I received my Ph.D. from the University of Chicago under the direction of Prof. [Danny Calegari](http://math.uchicago.edu/~dannyc/).

 <div class='experience'>

 ### Experience ###

+* Assistant Instructional Professor <br>
+  _The University of Chicago, 2023 - Present_
 * Visiting Assistant Professor <br>
-  _The College of Wooster, 2020 - Present_
+  _The College of Wooster, 2020 - 2023_
 * Visiting Assistant Professor <br>
   _Bowdoin College, 2018 - 2020_
 * Instructor of Record<br>